meilisearch/documentation/reference/features/security.md

 ### Creating an API key

-You can create API keys by using the [`POST /keys` endpoint](/reference/api/keys.md#create-a-key).
-This endpoint is always protected and can only be accessed with the `master` key.
+You can create API keys by using the [create key endpoint](/reference/api/keys.md#create-a-key).
+This endpoint is always protected and can only be accessed with the master key.

 This endpoint accepts four arguments: